-- The ancient trail to Gamla – approximately 1 km each way, but since it’s a steep path it can take about 2 hours.
+- The Ancient Trail, as the name suggests, will take you to the ruins of the ancient city.
+Its length is approximately 1 km each way, but since it is a steep path, it can take about 2 hours.

 We were there for a half day and completed the first three trails.

-As you can see, the routes are marked well and there is no need for trails map.
-The map you will receive at the entrance will be enough (no need for a map of this area).
+As you can see, the routes are well marked, and there is no need for a map.
+The map you will receive at the entrance will be enough (no need for a trails map of this area).

 As you can see, there are photographers on guard 😉

 Gamla Nature Reserve is home to Israeli’s largest nesting colony of raptors.
 Over 40 pairs of Griffon vultures nest in Gamla stream cliffs.

 Unfortunately, I did not get a chance to photograph them at this visit 🙁 We saw several vultures while we were at ancient Gamla, but it was too far away.